Skip to content

 Grooming

 Pembroke Welsh Corgis shed a lot, so you’ll need to brush your dog at least once a week to help remove the loose fur.
 Light daily brushing is recommended during the high shedding seasons of spring and autumn.
-The more you brush your dog the less hair you’ll have to remove from your clothes, floor and furniture.
+The more you brush your Corgi the less hair you’ll have to remove from your clothes, floor and furniture.

 Exercise